alex8088/electron-vite-docs/packages/en-US/docs/guide/typescript-decorator.md

 })
 ```

+You can also learn more by playing with the [example](https://github.com/alex8088/electron-vite-decorator-example).

 ::: tip NOTE
 When using swcPlugin, you need to install `@swc/core`, because @swc/core is an optional dependency by default in electron-vite.
 :::